Original Short Story: "Ice Chunks in the River"

 I went to class.
 And then that evening Maribeth came to my dorm room for a visit.

 I opened my door and there she stood with a pinched look on her face.
 I reluctantly asked her to come in.

 "Helen, Slater said he talked to you today."

 "We were hoping you would join us for the skating party on Saturday, at the Waldorff-Sigler Rink," said Maribeth.

 "I'm sorry, I'm going home this weekend," I answered.

 "Oh, please, please, change your mind.
-Slater has threatened to break up with me, it you don't join us.
+Slater has threatened to break up with me, if you don't join us.
 I'm desperate, Helen.
 I love him so much.
 But he thinks I was unkind to you, and he won't abide unkindness to his friends.
 He considers you a friend, and so do I. I never meant to alienate you.
-Oh, please say you will come with use!"
+Oh, please say you will come with us!"

 Such obnoxious begging left me totally cold.
 I swore to myself then and there I would never again become involved in such torrid relationships.

-After graduating from Bollbraker College with honors, might I shamefully add, I took a teaching position at another small college, Witherton Liberal Arts Academy.
-I followed my dream of poetry and although never achieving the level of my idols, I did publish several books, which received a bit of critical acknowledgment.
+After graduating from Bollbraker College—with honors might I shamefully add, I took a teaching position at another small college, Witherton Liberal Arts Academy.
+I followed my dream of poetry and although never achieving the level of my idols, I did publish several books, which received a bit of critical acknowledgement.

 What happened to Maribeth and Slater?
 I could not care less.
 Or maybe I just could care less.
 However, one might interpret that expression.